Leaflet ASPAVELI 1080mg 54mg / ml solution for infusion

 Pregnancy

-There are no or limited amount of data from the use of pegcetacoplan in pregnant women.
+There is a limited amount of data from the use of pegcetacoplan in pregnant women.
 Studies inanimals have shown reproductive toxicity (see section 5.3).

 Pegcetacoplan is not recommended during pregnancy and in women of childbearing potential notusing contraception.